 This is a step-by-step tutorial, which shows single master Kubernetes cluster installation, for development, staging, and QA environments.
 It’s important to note that you don’t have to run production workloads on a single master cluster.
-Instead, you can use Kublr to create a highly available, multi-master Kubernetes setup on AWS or bare-metal infrastructure.
+Instead, you can use Kublr to create a highly available, multi-master Kubernetes setup on AWS or bare-metal infrastructure (for an overview of Kubernetes architecture, check out this article).

 First, create any Linux virtual machine or cloud instance (or bare metal server) and login to the Linux shell.
 We recommend using latest Ubuntu distro, but CentOS or Amazon Linux is also fine.
 You will need to install the following packages on the “master” server that will store the state of your cluster and control each worker node: